 The decision to own a rooster is one that many chicken owners consider.
 Roosters provide the fun and iconic experience of crowing.
-Roosters make it possible to raise chickens from eggs as they are needed for fertilization of the eggs.
+Roosters make it possible to raise chickens from eggs as they are needed to fertilize the eggs.

 Lastly, many people like to raise roosters because they can provide an added layer of protection against country predators.
 A good rooster will die defending his ladies.

-But, if you have kids, it’s also important to raise a rooster that isn’t aggressive toward people.
+But, if you have kids, raising a rooster that isn’t aggressive toward people is also essential.
 This is critical to avoid serious physical harm and damage to your children.

 Are all roosters aggressive?
 While some rooster breeds are aggressive, that isn’t always the case.
 Many chicken breeds produce very mellow and tame chickens.
-Even the roosters of these breeds tend to be non aggressive and will usually leave people alone.
+Even the roosters of these breeds tend to be non-aggressive and usually leave people alone.